2026 Nissan Kicks Review: Specs, Price, MPG, and Reliability

 In everyday use, there's one drawback to keep in mind.
 The back seat works fine for adults on short trips, but it gets cramped once you install a bulky child seat.
 If car seats are part of your daily life, sit in the back before you buy.

 A couple of smaller complaints worth mentioning.
-The capacitive climate controls, touch-based rather than physical knobs, aren't easy to adjust while driving.
+More than once, I caught myself glancing down at the capacitive climate controls, trying to nudge the temperature, while driving, physical knobs would've made this a non-issue.
 There's no built-in navigation either, so you'll lean on CarPlay or Android Auto for directions.
-USB-C ports in the back seat are a nice modern touch some rivals still skip entirely.
+USB-C ports in the back seat are a nice modern touch, some rivals still skip entirely.

 Nissan's Safety Shield 360 comes standard on every trim.
 Not an upgrade, not an option, just included from the base model up.